duyhominhnguyen/LVM-Med/object_detection/README.md

 ```

 ## 2. Convert dataset to Coco format
+We illustrate LVM-Med ResNet-50 for VinDr dataset, which detects 14 different regions in X-ray images.
 ```bash
 python convert_to_coco.py # Note, please check again if this file is correct.
 Don't run this file again.
 ```